 Robert C. Martin pointed out that “the ratio of time spent reading versus writing is well over 10 to 1.”
 You don’t want to increase the reading side of the ratio any further by producing unnecessarily complex code.
 Decrease unnecessary complexity, and you will decrease the time to production.

 As Brandon Pearman points out, a codebase can become more complex through no fault of a single developer on their own.
 Each dev comes in each day and adds their simple, efficient line of code to the codebase.
 But over the project’s lifespan, every developer coming in every day adds up.
 It’s the compound effect!

 Now, you may think that this sounds impossible to control.
 Obviously, you want your team coming in and coding each day.
 (That’s why they get paid!)
 However, don’t fret.
 It’s possible to reduce unnecessary code complexity.

 Below, I provide three avoidable causes of unnecessary complexity.
 You can avoid or lessen each of these problems.
 Doing so is better for everyone, as developers want to spend less time fixing bugs and more time producing new products.

 Cause #1: Making Irreversible Decisions

-Making irreversible decisions in the codebase will cause developers to have to hack around those decisions whenever they cause issues later down the line in the life cycle of the product.
+Making irreversible decisions in the codebase will cause developers to have to hack around those decisions whenever they cause issues later down the line in the product’s life cycle.
 Each one of these workarounds will add unnecessary complexity to your codebase.
-Thus, you must have clarity and visibility with where you want your project to go so that in the future you aren’t trying to backtrack.
-Design a plan for any irreversible decision while acting quickly on any easily reversible decision.
+Thus, you must have clarity and visibility with where you want your project to go so that you aren’t trying to backtrack in the future.
+Design a plan for any irreversible decision while acting quickly on easily reversible decisions.

 Cause #2: Coupling